SenseLogic/VISTA/README.md

 ## Goals

-*   Compact : implemented in a simple yet efficient manner
+*   Minimalistic : provides the most used features
-*   Minimalistic : only the most used features
+*   Compact : simple but efficient algorithms
-*   Modular : just integrate the parts you need
+*   Modular : only integrate the parts you need
-*   Direct : simply include the minified scripts
+*   Simple : just include the minified scripts

 ## Features